CDC Report Suggests Increase in Mesothelioma-Related Mortality Rate

-The Law Offices of Peter Angelos, P.C. has been Maryland’s leading mesothelioma and asbestos victims law firm for over 50 years.
+Peter Angelos, P.C. has been Maryland’s leading mesothelioma and asbestos victims law firm for over 50 years.
 Our attorneys have recovered significant compensation on behalf of thousands of working men, women, and families affected by this disease – and we’re prepared to fight for you.

 If you or a loved one has been exposed to asbestos, or are suffering from mesothelioma or other asbestos-related diseases, our mesothelioma lawyers can help you pursue legal recourse to recover your damages.

 To learn more about mesothelioma, asbestos exposure, and your legal rights, fill out a free case evaluation form.